jfgarnicam30/FFN_advance/Parallels/Readme.md

 This script contains the name with which IBEX will call to the programin this case `train_all`, the e-mail address to which IBEX will send  notifications, time requested `5-00:00:00` (5 days), memory requested `100G` (100 Gigabytes), number of GPUs necessary (1) and the kind of GPU `v100` (volta 100).
 Finally, this jobscript must to have the extension .sh

 **Note:** FFN algorithm was designed to run in a single GPU, It is possible run it in several GPUs using the package Horovod https://github.com/horovod/horovod .
-However, splitting the data as It is shown, it is NOT necessary, because running in several GPUs depends on how the code is designed and how the data is distributed in it.
+However, splitting the data as It is shown, it is NOT necessary, because running on several GPUs depends on how the code is designed and how the data is distributed on it.
 Then, the methodology followed replicates the one followed by Google (Check the paper related: https://www.nature.com/articles/s41592-018-0049-4).

 The most useful IBEX commands on this project are
 - **sbatch <jobscript_name>** To submit a jobscript